 Dual Enroll: Earn college credit while you're in high school

 High school students can enroll in courses at Davenport University in our Dual Enrollment program under the Postsecondary Enrollment Options Act.
-Credits earned through dual enrollment can be simultaneously applied toward high school and college.
+Credits earned through dual enrollment may be simultaneously applied toward high school and college.

 Benefits of Dual Enrollment